 Great ideas rarely emerge from isolation

-South Park Commons is a community of technologists ideating and validating what to build next.
+SPC is a community of technologists ideating and validating what to build next.
 We believe this shouldn’t be done alone.
 Our members range from exited founders and highly-cited researchers to new graduates and first-time entrepreneurs.
 What unites us is ambition, ability, and a mutual commitment to helping each other navigate -1 to 0.

 south park commons community